myarotskaya/architecture-center/docs/data/technology-choices/olap-data-stores.md

 # Choosing an online analytical processing (OLAP) data store

-[Online analytical processing](../scenarios/online-analytical-processing.md) (OLAP) is a technology that organizes large business databases and supports complex analysis.
+Online analytical processing (OLAP) is a technology that organizes large business databases and supports complex analysis.
 This topic compares the options for OLAP solutions in Azure.

+> [!NOTE]
+> For more information about when to use an OLAP data store, see [Online analytical processing](../scenarios/online-analytical-processing.md).

 ## What are your options when choosing an OLAP data store?
 In Azure, all of the following data stores will meet the core requirements for OLAP: